A rural part of the province

 Cycling around the Jalon Valley

 The Jalon Valley is also appreciated by cyclists and hikers, as it offers great climbs to the surrounding mountains.
-The view of the valley down below, filled with fruit trees, vineyards and traditional small villages with picturesque churches show a slower way of life than the one most people are used to in the coastal towns.
+The view of the valley down below, filled with fruit trees, vineyards, and traditional small villages with picturesque churches shows a slower way of life than the one most people are used to in the coastal towns.

-If you like this blog about landmarks in rural Alicante and you like other updates regarding the Costa Blanca register on our web page.
+If you like this blog about interesting landmarks in rural Alicante and discover things to do there, you may like other general updates regarding Costa Blanca as well.
+If so, please, register on our web page.